tiernano/www.geekphotographer.com/_posts/2006-06-25-an-introduction-to-different-types-of-dslr-lenses.md

 categories:
   - Uncategorized
 ---
 Check out this article over that the Digital Photography School [introducing the different types of DSLR lenses][1].
 Handy article with some interesting info.
-bk_keywords:DSLR, lens

  [1]: http://digital-photography-school.com/blog/an-introduction-to-types-of-dlsr-lenses/